csc301-2023-fall/project-42-team-collab/developer-guide/main-guide.md

 # Team Collab

-Brief project description and purpose for future developers and users
+A comprehensive guide for future developers and users

 ---
 ## Table of Contents